 - Heads Up Email: This should be configured to let the customer know ahead of time that a survey email will be sent to them in the near future.
 Sending a Heads Up Email has proven to increase a survey's response rate.

-- Reminder Email: When customers have not responded to the sent survey, this email should be configured and sent to remind customers about to complete the survey.
+- Reminder Email: This email should be configured and sent to remind users who have not responded, or only partially responded/saved the survey, to complete the survey.

 - Escalation Email: This email should be configured to send to the account's CSM, or another role managing the customer's account.
 The purpose of this email is to let the account owner know that the customer has not completed the survey, and to suggest next steps.